-There's nothing more fun for Halloween than spooky looking foods.
-These Monster Eyes Deviled Eggs are perfect for a Halloween party or as dinner before trick or treating.
+There’s nothing more fun for Halloween than spooky looking foods.
+These Monster Eyes Deviled Eggs are perfect for a Halloween party or for dinner before trick or treating.

-I was brainstorming (googling) for Halloween inspired foods, and came across this recipe for Avocado Deviled Eggs over at The Spinach Spot.
+I was brainstorming (ie: googling) for Halloween inspired foods, and came across this recipe for Avocado Deviled Eggs over at The Spinach Spot.
 My kids love boiled eggs as a snack or with their lunches, and they especially love deviled eggs.
-I thought these Avocado Deviled Eggs would make a perfect spooky snack for my little ones.
+I thought these Monster Eye Halloween Deviled Eggs would make a perfectly spooky snack for my little ones.

-Of course, I obviously changed up the recipe just a bit to fit my needs...
-Ha ha.
+Of course, I obviously changed up the recipe just a bit to fit my needs… (my spooky needs, lol)

 Monster Eyes Deviled Eggs